 In the text we are about to look at, Jesus is getting ready to go on the cross, and as he does, he explains to the disciples that they will need certain things that weren't needed when he was physically there with them:

 “He said to them, ‘But now if you have a purse, take it, and also a bag; and if you don't have a sword, sell your cloak and buy one‘.”
 Luke 22:36

-In other words, they needed some money, a way to transport their goods and a sword.
+In other words, they needed some money, a way to transport their goods, and a sword.
 In fact, Jesus said that a sword was so important that they should sell their clothes to go buy one.

 Let's hover on this for a minute.
-When we're talking about having the bare bones minimum for daily survival, like clothes, bags and money – and then throw a weapon into the mix as well, what does that tell us?
+When we're talking about having the bare bones minimum for daily survival, like clothes, bags and money – and then throwing a weapon into the mix as well, what does that tell us?

 Unfortunately, people use things for stupid reasons.
-Because some people feel as though it is right for them to kill, rape and pillage – decent people need a way to protect themselves.
-That's just the way it is, and until that changes, law abiding gun owners will continue to protect themselves.
+Because some people feel as though it is right for them to kill, rape, and pillage – decent people need a way to protect themselves.
+That's just the way it is, and until that changes, law-abiding gun owners will continue to protect themselves.

-The Bible also tells us that this weapon we are to sell our clothes for, is to be used for self-defense only.
+The Bible also tells us that this weapon we are to sell our clothes for is to be used for self-defense only.
 In other words, we are not to go exacting our revenge, as we see just a few sentences later when Peter used his sword against one of the men trying to take Jesus away.

 In fact, Jesus tells his disciple (Peter) later on in this story: